maxim/jira_adf/README.md

 From what I've found so far, these 5 rules allow you to do anything with ADF.
 Submit issues if I'm wrong.

+To learn the actual keywords and structure, refer to the [official ADF docs](https://developer.atlassian.com/cloud/jira/platform/apis/document/structure/).

 ## Installation

 Install the gem and add to the application's Gemfile by executing: